IntegratedBreedingPlatform/BreedingManager/README.md

 To Build
 ----------
 To build the GermplasmStudyBrowser project using the command line, issue the following commands in the GermplasmStudyBrowser directory:
-  1. To create a clean build and run the test code: mvn clean package
+  1. To create a clean build and run the test code: mvn clean package -DenvConfig=<preferred configuration path>
+  For example:
+  <pre>mvn clean package-DenvConfig=release</pre>
+  In this example, it is expected that pipeline/config/release folder exists and the database configuration files (IBPDatasource.properties and workbench.properties) are properly set.

 To Run Tests
 --------------